 “We don’t need to increase our goods nearly as much as we need to scale down our wants.
 Not wanting something is as good as possessing it.” – Donald Horban

-Decluttering is a key strategy to living a more simple life.
+Decluttering is a key strategy for living a more simple life.
 Having and wanting less gives you mental clarity as well as the confidence to say no to mindless consumerism.

 But while decluttering sounds easy in theory, many of us still struggle to implement it into our lives.
 It’s often pushed aside to the “I’ll do it later” list.